docker/copilot-issues/README.md

 This repository is for providing feedback and documentation on the [Docker extension for GitHub Copilot ](https://github.com/apps/docker) in GitHub Copilot Chat.
 You can use the repository to report issues or submit feature requests.

 > [!NOTE]
-> The Docker Extension for GitHub Copilot is current in limited public beta, accessible by invitation only.
+> The Docker Extension for GitHub Copilot is current in limited public beta.
+If you're a GitHub Copilot subscriber and interested in trying out the extension, you can sign up for the [waitlist](https://github.com/github-copilot/copilot_extensions_waitlist_signup).

 # Quick Start